Intermesh/groupoffice7-docs/docs/01_REST_API/00_Installation.md

    $ cd groupoffice-server
    $ composer install
    ``````````````````````````
-5. If you didn't put the library in the document root (recommended) then you must
+5. You must create the web accessible access point and we do this with an apache
-	 create the web accessible script in the document root.
+	 Alias.

 	 Create a file /etc/apache2/conf-available/groupoffice-server.conf: